docploy/site/docploy/docs/getting-started/installation.md

         uses: docploy/docploy-action@v1.4
         with:
           baseUrl: 'https://<org>.github.io/<repo>' # replace this with your GitHub Pages url
-          docsDir: 'docs' # folder under the docploy/ folder
+          docsDir: 'docs' # the docs/ folder under the docploy/ folder with your .md files
 ```

+{% callout
+  type="caution"
-New code pushes will trigger will deploy your documentation to GitHub.
+  content="Each new code push will deploy and overwrite the current documentation to your GitHub Page."
+/%}